-Even if testimony on such collateral matters is allowed, the use of extrinsic evidence to impeach is generally prohibited (unless it involves a criminal conviction, see §16-609, below).
-Thus, admission of extrinsic evidence of specific acts to attack the witness's response is not permitted, unless it tends to show bias or motive to testify untruthfully.
+Even if testimony on a collateral matter is allowed, the use of extrinsic evidence to prove it in order to attack or support the witness's character for truthfulness is generally prohibited (unless it involves a criminal conviction, see §16-609, below).
+Thus, admission of extrinsic evidence of specific acts to attack a witness's response to questions about a collateral matter is not permitted, unless it tends to show bias or motive to testify untruthfully.
 See Sunshine Piping; Ponderosa Granite; and J.S.
 Troup Electric, above.